 In 2007, Boeing, NASA and the DOE signed a comprehensive cleanup agreement (consent order) with the DTSC.
 Boeing continues to meet all of its obligations to implement the consent order.
-Efforts to remove contamination from the site began three decades ago and the final soil cleanup is slated to start in 2020.
+Efforts to remove contamination from the site began three decades ago and the final soil cleanup is slated to start as early as 2026.
 Here are key next steps in the process:

-- DTSC issues a certified, final sitewwide Programmatic EIR. - DTSC approves the investigation reports previously submitted by Boeing. - Boeing is preparing risk assessment reports for DTSC approval. - When risk assessment is approved, Boeing will prepare a Corrective Measures Study for DTSC approval. - When the CMS is approved and finalized, DTSC will issue a Statement of Basis outlining the final cleanup plan. - Boeing begins long-term groundwater cleanup and monitoring. - Boeing completes soil cleanup.
+- DTSC issues a certified, final sitewide Programmatic EIR. - Boeing prepares risk assessment reports for DTSC approval. - When all risk assessments are approved, Boeing will prepare a Corrective Measures Study for DTSC approval.

+- When the CMSs are approved and finalized, DTSC will issue a draft Statement of Basis outlining the final cleanup plans for soil and groundwater for public review and comment before making a final remedy decision. - Boeing begins long-term groundwater cleanup and monitoring. - Boeing completes soil cleanup.

 What happens after cleanup of Boeing's property?

 North American Land Trust holds a conservation easement that permanently preserves Boeing's nearly 2,400 acres of the site as open space habitat.
 This will benefit local plants and animals and allow for the protection of cultural resources.
 Is Santa Susana safe?